A planning toolkit for integrating on-site and online visitor engagement

 Unsure of how to bring digital solutions into your visitor experience?

-Join the Smartify team for a workshop exploring digital content solutions for arts and heritage.
+Join the Smartify team for a collaborative workshop exploring digital content solutions for your museum.
 You’ll learn more about the Smartify platform, how to develop a content strategy and useful tips to get started.

 About the Authors